quixio/quix-streams/docs/features/builtin-buffers.md

 low CPU and memory consumption, and high throughput.
-We are happy to say that we have achieved these three things in the SDK — simplicity, low resource consumption, and very high performance — and you don’t need to even worry about buffering because it’s provided out-of-box.
+We are happy to say that we have achieved these three things in the SDK — simplicity, low resource consumption, and very high performance — and you don’t need to even worry about buffering because it’s provided in the SDK.